Le stanze del vetro

 Le Stanze del Vetro (in English: Rooms for Glass) is a gallery located on the island of San Giorgio Maggiore in Venice, Italy with rotating exhibits of Venetian glass.
 It is a joint venture between the Cini Foundation and Pentagram Stiftung, a non-profit foundation established by David Landau and Marie-Rose Kahane.
-It is housed in a former boarding school renovated and designed by Annabelle Selldorf.
+It is housed in a former boarding school, renovated and designed by Annabelle Selldorf.

 Mission

-The purpose of Le Stanze del Vetro is to focus on the history and the use of glass in 20th and 21st century art in order to bring this medium back into the center of the attention and discussion within the international art scene.
-Le Stanze del Vetro has adopted a model often found in English-speaking countries of free access to museums based on the idea that cultural heritage belongs to the community.
+The purpose of Le Stanze del Vetro is to focus on the history and the use of glass in 20th and 21st century art to bring this medium back into the center of the attention and discussion within the international art scene.
+Le Stanze del Vetro has adopted a model often found in English-speaking countries of free access to museums, based on the idea that cultural heritage belongs to the community.

 Exhibitions and cultural initiatives

 The cultural initiatives of Le Stanze del Vetro focus not only on contemporary artists who have used glass as their artistic medium, but also on the main producers and on the major glass collections in the world.
 For this reason, two exhibitions are staged each year on the Island of San Giorgio Maggiore.
 One in the spring, dedicated to the use of glass in 20th and 21st century Art and Design, the second in autumn, dedicated to the talented people who have designed objects for the Venini glassware company in the 20th century.